Aim of this page

 A basic Disclosure & Barring Service (DBS) criminal record check is required as part of the application, and this can be obtained from the (DBS).
 This will not disclose any convictions that are regarded as spent under the Rehabilitation of Offenders Act 1974.

 The personal licence will be in 2 forms.
-The first will be in a small durable form, and contains the following information:

 - The holders name and address